roosavarjus/cbh21-protein-solubility-challenge/submission/README.md

     Caroline Linnea Elin Lennartsson
     Marida Ianni-Ravn
     Henrietta Holze

+## Project Description

+Our team created a Random Forest Regressor to predict protein solubility.
+We trained the model with a selected assortment of features and fine-tuned model parameters (number of trees, tree depth, etc).

 ## Features
 We chose a selected amount of features from the article "SOLart: a structure-based method to predict protein